Josmithr/FluidFramework/azure/packages/azure-client/api-report/azure-client.api.md

     jwt: string;
 }

+// Warning: (ae-missing-release-tag) "IUser" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface IUser {
     id: string;
 }

+// Warning: (ae-missing-release-tag) "ScopeType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export enum ScopeType {
     DocRead = "doc:read",
     DocWrite = "doc:write",
     SummaryWrite = "summary:write"
 }

+// Warnings were encountered during analysis:
+//
+// src/AzureClient.ts:96:3 - (ae-forgotten-export) The symbol "IFluidContainer" needs to be exported by the entry point index.d.ts

 ```